PawseySC/singularity-containers/_episodes/00-setup-docker.md

 ```
 {: .source}

-This enables WSL 2 on your computer, and on most systems will also install *Ubuntu* as the default Linux distribution in the same step.
+This enables WSL 2 on your computer and, on most systems, also installs *Ubuntu* as the default WSL Linux distribution.
 Restart your computer if prompted.

 After restarting, open *PowerShell* again and check that WSL is working: